-Unbalanced audio is excellent for carrying audio over short cable lengths (such as those used in headphone cables), but it degrades signals over longer distances, especially in the high-end.
+Unbalanced audio is excellent for carrying audio over short cable lengths (such as those used in headphone cables), but it degrades signals over longer distances, especially at the high end.

 Balanced audio inputs use a differential amplifier to efficiently sum the gaps between the two signal lines, resulting in a smoother signal and superior protection from distortion or noise common to all conductors.
 Consequently, it’s normal for long cable runs and circumstances where smooth, low-noise audio has required.

-For example, microphones provide low-level audio signals that are more vulnerable to electromagnetic interference (the induced noise will be more noticeable compared to a mic level signal than a line-level signal).
+For example, microphones provide low-level audio signals more vulnerable to electromagnetic interference (the induced noise will be more noticeable than a mic-level signal than a line-level signal).
 As a result, all professional microphones use balanced lines to transmit their signals.

-Since then, an increasing number of cell phone manufacturers have chosen to follow suit.
+Since then, many cell phone manufacturers have chosen to follow suit.
 On the other hand, the headphone jack is an analog port that dates back to the nineteenth century.
 And Apple pioneered the use of 3.5mm ports, which have since become standard.